 Cooperation between Pendle Hill and the American Friends Service Committee (AFSC) began in 1935.
 From the late 1930s through the 1940s, in the period of World War II and its aftermath, Pendle Hill sought through education and publications to work toward a just society without using violence.
 Pendle Hill and the AFSC cooperated to train personnel for service work around the world.

 The first Pendle Hill pamphlet, Vincent Nicholson’s Cooperation and Coercion as Methods of Social Change, had been published in 1934.
-Many of the early pamphlets focused on social problems, with authors including Richard Gregg, Kenneth Boulding and A.J.
+Many of the early pamphlets focused on social problems, with authors including Richard Gregg, Kenneth Boulding, and A.J.
 Muste.
-From the start the pamphlets were designed to be short enough to be read at a single sitting, and expressive of a religious concern.
+From the start, the pamphlets were designed to be short enough to be read at a single sitting, and expressive of a religious concern.
 Many pamphlets were written by authors who were part of community life at Pendle Hill, and their writing benefited from group process.
 Howard Brinton wrote more than a dozen Pendle Hill pamphlets over the course of his tenure there.